MCMicS/jenkins-control-plugin/README.md

 ![Build sorting](https://github.com/dboissier/jenkins-control-plugin/blob/master/doc/images/Browser-sortingByStatus.png?raw=true)

-* **NEW** To search specific Job, just start typing in the Browser and use UP and DOWN keys to navigate.
+* To search specific Job, just start typing in the Browser and use UP and DOWN keys to navigate.

 * You can set some jobs as favorite.